 Marriage Ceremonies in California

 You can be married by a judge, priest, minister or rabbi of any religious denomination who is 18 years old or over.
 Active and retired judges can also perform the ceremony.
 You probably know about people getting ordained online which allows them to perform marriage ceremonies.
-California also offers an option to get a family member deputized for a day, but it's a complicated and expensive process which is outlined in this excellent summary.
+California also offers an option to get a family member deputized for a day, but it's a complicated and expensive process.

 You need one witness to sign the marriage certificate.